 - Yield: 3 tons per acre

 The O’Connell family has farmed in western Sonoma County since 1913.
-The current generation, Dan and Jan O’Connell, are committed to furthering their family tradition of excellence in farming.
 Once famous for apples, the O’Connell’s Vine Hill Road property now includes four acres of premium Pommard clone Pinot Noir.
-Dan and Jan live amongst their vineyard and apple orchard, with deep personal involvement in every aspect of farming.
+Dan and Jan O’Connell live amongst their vineyard and apple orchard, with deep personal involvement in every aspect of farming.

-The North Block is the source of TR Elliott fruit.
-It sits atop a knoll with a westerly exposure and the Gold Ridge clay soils within a meter of the surface.
-This vineyard aspect is ideal: it allows protection from early frosts in the Spring, dry farming in the Summer, and even ripening in the Fall.
+The North Block sits atop a knoll with a westerly exposure and the Gold Ridge clay soils within a meter of the surface.
+This vineyard aspect is ideal: it provides protection from early frosts in the spring, permits dry farming in the summer, and promotes even ripening in the fall.
 The vines are planted on a traditional five-foot by eight-foot spacing (1,089 vines per acre), and are trained to double cordons with 20 clusters per vine.